vnhm00/metro-c-programming-course/README.md

 # metro-c-programming-course
-METROPOLIA - C Programming for Smart Systems
+Answers for the C Programming for Smart Systems course from Metropolia University of Applied Sciences